Parent Counseling & Navigating Conflict

 Permissive parenting is another parenting style.
 Parents who practice this may not establish strict rules or expectations for their children.
 Children may be left to figure things out on their own as they make mistakes, with few instances of punishment.
 While there may be some benefits to this parenting style, it can also contribute to a variety of mental health issues as children grow up.
 Counseling services can help permissive parents become more authoritative.

 The final parenting style is "uninvolved."
 Parents who use this style may meet a child's basic needs while staying largely uninvolved in the rest of their life.
 They may not set firm boundaries.
-Often, they do not punish their children but do not offer positive guidance either.
+Often, these parents do not punish their children but do not offer positive guidance either.
 This type of parenting can lead to mental health struggles for children, as it is generally crucial to meet children’s emotional needs in addition to their basic needs.
 Parent counseling helps uninvolved parents become the best parents they can be by teaching them recommended skills and approaches.

-What to expect in parent counseling
+Parent counseling: What to expect

 Many conflicts with your child may happen when you make a parenting decision that your child disagrees with.
 Parent counseling therapists may suggest remembering that your child might understand more than you believe they do.
 Therefore, it may help to give them a genuine reason behind each unpopular decision you make.
 "Because I said so" may pop out now and then.
 However, a child may not understand this approach.